Mary Todd Lincoln: Later life

+Institutionalization

 Due to her erratic behavior, Robert initiated proceedings to have her institutionalized.
 On May 20, 1875, following a trial, a jury committed her to a private asylum in Batavia, Illinois.
 After the court proceedings, she was so despondent that she attempted suicide.
 She went to several pharmacies and ordered enough laudanum to kill herself, but an alert pharmacist frustrated her attempts and finally gave her a placebo.

-Three months after being committed to Bellevue Place, she devised her escape: She smuggled letters to her lawyer, James B. Bradwell, and his wife Myra Bradwell, who was not only her friend but also a feminist lawyer.
+Three months after being committed to Bellevue Place, she devised her escape: She smuggled letters to her lawyer, James B. Bradwell, and his wife, Myra Bradwell, who was not only her friend but also a feminist lawyer.
 She also wrote to the editor of the Chicago Times.
-Soon, the public embarrassments that Robert had hoped to avoid were looming, and his character and motives were in question, as he controlled his mother's finances.
+Soon, the public embarrassments that Robert had hoped to avoid were looming, and his character and motives were in question as he controlled his mother's finances.
 The director of Bellevue at Mary's trial had assured the jury she would benefit from treatment at his facility.
 In the face of potentially damaging publicity, he declared her well enough to go to Springfield to live with her sister Elizabeth as she desired.

 Mary Lincoln was released into the custody of her sister in Springfield.
-In 1876 she was declared competent to manage her own affairs.
+In 1876, she was declared competent to manage her own affairs.
 The earlier committal proceedings had resulted in Mary being profoundly estranged from her son Robert, and they did not see each other again until shortly before her death.

 Mrs. Lincoln spent the next four years traveling throughout Europe and took up residence in Pau, France.
 Her final years were marked by declining health.
 She suffered from severe cataracts that reduced her eyesight; this condition may have contributed to her increasing susceptibility to falls.
 In 1879, she suffered spinal cord injuries in a fall from a stepladder.
 She traveled to New York in 1881 and lobbied for an increased pension after the assassination of President Garfield raised the issue of provisions for his family.
-She faced a difficult battle, due to negative press over her spending habits and rumors about her handling of her personal finances, including $56,000 in government bonds left to her by her husband.
+She faced a difficult battle due to negative press over her spending habits and rumors about her handling of her personal finances, including $56,000 in government bonds left to her by her husband.
 Congress eventually granted the increase, along with an additional monetary gift.

 During the early 1880s, Mary Lincoln was confined to the Springfield, Illinois, residence of her sister Elizabeth Edwards.

+Death

-On July 15, 1882, exactly eleven years after her youngest son died, she collapsed at her sister's home, lapsed into a coma, and died the next morning of a stroke at age 63.
-Her funeral service was held at First Presbyterian Church, Springfield, Illinois.
+On July 15, 1882, exactly eleven years after her youngest son died, Mary collapsed at her sister's home, lapsed into a coma, and died the next morning of a stroke at age 63.
+Her funeral service was held at First Presbyterian Church in Springfield.